Stock Investing for Beginners:

 Step 1: Set Your Investment Goals

-Before you invest a single dollar, you need to know why you're investing.
+Before you invest a single dollar, you need to know whyyou're investing.
 Different goals require different strategies.

 Common Investment Goals